 “First, cut the avocado, then mash the ripe avocado with your fork like this, and add some chopped onion to the mix.
 A squeeze of lime, some tomato…” our instructor cheerfully explains.

-It’s all easier said than done I say to myself as I sit there, woozy with my head spinning from the margarita I’m drinking.
+It’s all easier said than done, I say to myself as I sit there, dizzy with my head spinning from the margarita I’m drinking.

-I try to follow along as I make my personal (double dipping approved) bowl of guacamole and I would have been more alert if perhaps we had taken the Guacamole Class BEFORE the Margarita Class!
+I try to follow along as I make my personal (double dipping approved) bowl of guacamole.
+I would have been more alert if perhaps we had taken the Guacamole Class BEFORE the Margarita Class!

-The guacamole (and margarita) are both delicious, fresh and tasty and I’m proud of both my creations – not that it was that difficult of a class since everything was cut up and pre-portioned out in little plastic cups.
+The guacamole (and margarita) are both delicious, fresh and tasty.
+I’m proud of both my creations – not that it was that difficult of a class since everything was cut up and pre-portioned out in little plastic cups.

-At La Fogata a muy delicioso restaurant in San Antonio, Texas specialising in Mexican cuisine, the Margarita Class and Guacamole Class are little “appetisers” meant to keep us occupied as we wait for the main event – the food.
+At La Fogata, a muy delicioso restaurant in San Antonio, Texas, they specialize in Mexican cuisine.
+The Margarita Class and Guacamole Class are little “appetizers” meant to keep us occupied as we wait for the main event – the food.

-As there was a large group of us, we ordered sharing plates of beef and chicken fajitas, and quesadillas.
+As we were a relatively large gathering, we ordered, sharing plates of beef and chicken fajitas and quesadillas.